 Although a surge in estrogen hormones is considered normal after a cycle, the side effects that you can go through if this issue isn’t set right as soon as possible can be rather detrimental not just for the gains that you’ve been able to realize, but also to your overall health.

-Besides putting you at risk for erratic blood pressure levels, lethargic episodes and unwanted water retention, you can be also in for “bitch tits” or gynecomastia, which I’m pretty sure isn’t one of the things that you’ve got in mind when you started running a cycle in the first place.
-This is the biggest reason why a proper post cycle therapy should be in your checklist.
+Besides putting you at risk for erratic blood pressure levels, lethargic episodes, and unwanted water retention, you can be also in for “bitch tits” or gynecomastia, which I’m pretty sure isn’t one of the things that you’ve got in mind when you started running a cycle in the first place.
+This is the biggest reason why a proper post cycle therapy should be on your checklist.

 Moving on, Toremifene Citrate helps jumpstart normal testosterone production in the body by binding to the receptors of estrogen hormones to prevent them from making their way to the pituitary gland.
 This makes the body think that estrogen levels are up to par and stimulates the hypothalamic-pituitary-testicular axis or the HPTA, for short, to kick in and start producing testosterone again.